 Be funny and entertaining.
 While this is an educational event, it’s also about entertainment.
 Steer clear of show-and-tell.
 Be creative.
 Don’t take your subject or yourself too seriously.

 We are huge fans of Radiolab for making complex topics accessible without dumbing them down – see Radiolab.org for inspiration.
 Drunk History would make a fine Nerd Nite, though we’d prefer not to have any vomiting.
 And not least, please watch videos of those who have gone before you!
+Many more on our on youtube channel here.
 Feel stumped?
 Talk to the co-bosses, we’re here for you.

 If you’re a grad student (at any university, not just CMU) and like communicating your nerdy interests to the public, and want to improve your skills, consider attending the CMU graduate student group Public Communications for Researchers.
 Meeting regularly during the academic year, this group teaches and practices real-time communication and discuss strategies and pitfalls.
 Visit their site or contact jwhitman at cmu.edu for more information.